MadMerick01/BolidesTheCutbyAbleMerick/README.md

 - Utah
 - River Highway
 - The Gap
-- Any career-enabled RLS BeamNG.drive map
+- Any other career-enabled RLS BeamNG.drive map

 If you look profitable, you look like a target.
 They want a cut of your earnings.